Zane-dev16/DS-Projects_Collection/README.md

 Welcome to the Data Science Projects Collection repository!
 This README serves as an index for my various data science projects and machine learning projects.

-Here's a list of projects included in this collection:
+Here's a list of projects included in this collection (Each project repository contains more details in each one's individual README):

 * **[FashionMNIST-NN-Optimization](https://github.com/Zane-dev16/FashionMNIST-NN-Optimization)**